luongdao138/coding-challenge/src/problem6/README.md

 - Backend validates the key and updates user's score.
 - Backend broastcasts websocket message to the connected clients => changes will be refected in realtime
 - Frontend needs to listen to the websocket event from backend to update the UI accordingly

+(I assume that we all use JWT token for authentication and authorization for both APIs)

 ## Diagram